snaptortoise/gravity-forms-minmax/readme.txt

 == Description ==

 Doing complex calculations in Gravity Forms can be a chore, but this plugin can make it slightly easier.
 This WordPress plugin adds `MIN()` and `MAX()` functions for Gravity Forms number fields calculations.
-It can be used to determine the highest or lowest value between two passed arguments, including merge tags.
+It can be used to determine the highest or lowest value between any number of passed arguments, including merge tags.

 == Installation ==